reMarkable/cobalt/README.md

   * Type `2` to run the Forculus report demo
   * Open the displayed URL in your browser and see the visualization.

+## Using TLS
+Communication to the Shuffler, Analyzer and ReportMaster uses gRPC which allows for communication to be protectd by TLS.
+In our production clusters we always use TLS.
+When testing locally you may optionally enable TLS by passing the flag `--use_tls=true` to various commands.
+This is supported by

+ * `./cobaltb.py start shuffler`
+ * `./cobaltb.py start report_master`
+ * `./cobaltb.py start test_app`
+ * `./cobaltb.py start report_client`
+ * `./cobaltb.py test --tests=e2e`

+This commands use a TLS server private key and a TLS server certificate located in the *end_to_end_tests* directory and using the host name *localhost*.
+When running locally the clients connect to the servers using *localhost* by default.
+It is also possible to generate additional self-signed certificates for names other than *localhost* or for an IP address.
+See the section *Generating A Self-Signed TLS Certificate for Testing* below.

 ## Using Cloud Bigtable
 You can use [Cloud Bigtable](https://cloud.google.com/bigtable/) instead of a